zellij-org/zellij/README.md

 ```
 `normal` is one of the `modes` zellij can be in.
 It is possible to bind a sequence of actions to numerous keys at the same time.
+Here a reference to the [Key](https://docs.rs/termion/1.5.6/termion/event/enum.Key.html) format that is used.

 For example:
 ```